folke/tokyonight.nvim/extras/st/README.md

 ### Usage

-1. Choose your tokyonight_....h theme
+1. Choose your flavour.
-2. Copy the contents of `tokyonight_....h` and replace into your st build's `config.h`.
+2. Copy the contents of `flavor.h` and replace into your st build's `config.h`.
 3. Then `make install` it in st folder.